7 Things Your Body Odor Is Trying To Tell You

 6. You're On Medications That Cause Sweating

-The equation of more sweat making more odor is, unfortunately, pretty foolproof, and the sweat can also be caused by medicinal side-effects.
+The equation of more sweat making more odor is, unfortunately, pretty foolproof, and the sweat can also be caused by medication side effects.
 Some analgesic pain medications, SSRI antidepressants, hormonal medications, and heart-based drugs have excessive sweating as part of their known catalogue of side-effects, so you'll have to be prepared for a bit of body odor increase if you're on a course of any of those meds.

 7. You're In The Midst Of A Hormonal Fluctuation